olsonem/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ## The Challenges

   ### Navigating the Filesystem

 * Get an idea of where you are in the operating system.
-Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here:*
+Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox.
+/home/cabox/workspace
 * Discover more about this filesystem.
-Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?*
+Use `ls` (the "list" command)to see what is in this directory.
+*What directories and files do you see when you run `ls`?*
+LICENSE    challenge_files        nix_scavenger_hunt_stretch.md
+README.md  nix_scavenger_hunt.md  super_scavengers.md

 * You can use *options* to modify how a command runs.
-Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?*
+Try using `ls -alh` to see the contents of your current directory.
+*How are the results different when you use the `-alh` options?* drwxrwxr-x  4 cabox cabox 4.0K Jun 25 19:09 .
+drwxr-xr-x 11 cabox cabox 4.0K Jun 25 19:09 ..
+drwxrwxr-x  8 cabox cabox 4.0K Jun 25 19:09 .git
+-rw-rw-r--  1 cabox cabox 1.1K Jun 25 19:09 LICENSE
+-rw-rw-r--  1 cabox cabox 2.7K Jun 25 19:09 README.md
+drwxrwxr-x  7 cabox cabox 4.0K Jun 25 19:09 challenge_files
+-rw-rw-r--  1 cabox cabox 5.5K Jun 25 19:09 nix_scavenger_hunt.md
+-rw-rw-r--  1 cabox cabox  317 Jun 25 19:09 nix_scavenger_hunt_stretch.md
+-rw-rw-r--  1 cabox cabox  191 Jun 25 19:09 super_scavengers.md

+This command gives me all (a) the files in the long(l) format that are human readable (h)

-* The `man` ("manual") command tells you more about how any given command works. (*WARNING:* CodeAnywhere does not support the man command.
+* The `man` ("manual") command tells you more about how any given command works.
+(*WARNING:* CodeAnywhere does not support the man command.
 You can click the following link to complete this task: http://linux.die.net/man/).
 Run `man` to see instructions about how to use `man`.
-Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?*
+Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command.
+*Write down what those options do?*
+I already googled it! (a) all (l) long (h) human readable files

 * Commands can also take *arguments*, which are usually the names of files or locations that you want the command to work with.
-Try running `ls /` to see what files are in the *root* directory of the filesystem. *What files and directories do you see listed?*
+Try running `ls /` to see what files are in the *root* directory of the filesystem.
+*What files and directories do you see listed?* bin   dev  fastboot  lib    media  opt   root  sbin  sys  usr
+boot  etc  home      lib64  mnt    proc  run   srv   tmp  var

-* A Unix filesystem has a few special shortcuts to refer to specific locations. `/` indicates the *root* of the filesystem, meaning the top-most directory in the filesystem hierarchy.
+* A Unix filesystem has a few special shortcuts to refer to specific locations.
+`/` indicates the *root* of the filesystem, meaning the top-most directory in the filesystem hierarchy.
 Use the `cd` ("change directory") command to move to the root directory.
-(Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here:*
+(Hint: Use `man` to look up the `cd` command if you have any issues)
+*Then run `pwd` and paste the output here:*

+/
+cd
 * Another special shortcut in Unix is the `~` location.
 This indicates the *user root* directory, meaning the top-most directory in the hierarchy that comes below your user account.
 Use `cd` to move to `~`. *Run `pwd` and paste the response here:*
+/home/cabox

 * Change directory into the `challenge_files` directory.
 Use `ls` to find only the files with a `.demo` pattern. *How many files do you find?*
+2015_special_stuff.demo  cloaked-wookie.demo  scooter-double-mamba.demo

 * Use the `cd` command to move "up" one directory. *Where are you in the filesystem now?*
+/home/cabox/workspace (back where I started)

-* Press the up arrow on your keyboard. *What just happened?*
+* Press the up arrow on your keyboard. *What just happened?* my last typed command appeared

 * Press the up arrow a few more times. *What do you see?*
+Allows me to scroll through my previous commands

 * Run the `history` command. *What do you see?*
+A listing of my precious commands

 ### Observing the System

-* Discover what account you are logged into using the `whoami` command. *What username are you currently using?*
+* Discover what account you are logged into using the `whoami` command. *What username are you currently using?* cabox

 * Discover who else is on your system with the `who` command. *Are any other users using your system?
-If so, list them here:*
+If so, list them here:* no other users are listed

 * How long has your system been running?
 Use `uptime` to see, and *paste the result here:*
+ 18:38:35 up 35 min,  1 user,  load average: 0.00, 0.00, 0.00

 * Run `ps aux` and review the results.
 (Hint: Use `man` to learn more about the `ps` command and options.) *How do you interpret what you see here?*
+USER = user owning the process
+PID = process ID of the process
+%CPU = It is the CPU time used divided by the time the process has been running.
+%MEM = ratio of the process’s resident set size to the physical memory on the machine VSZ = virtual memory usage of entire process (in KiB) RSS = resident set size, the non-swapped physical memory that a task has used (in KiB) TTY = controlling tty (terminal)
+STAT = multi-character process state
+START = starting time or date of the process
+TIME = cumulative CPU time
+COMMAND = command with all its arguments

 * Run `top` and review the results.
 (Hint: You may need to use `ctrl-c` to get out of this app.) *How do you interpret what you see here?*
+This shows the realtime results of what my computer is doing, the number of processes, the amount of memory they are using, and how long it is taking.
+Here is a breakdown of the column titles:

+Process ID
+User
+Priority
+Nice level
+Virtual memory used by process
+Resident memory used by a process
+Shareable memory
+CPU used by process as a percentage
+Memory used by process as a percentage
+Time process has been running
+Command

 ### Finding and Viewing Files
 * Make sure you are in the `challenge_files` directory.
-Use the `*` wildcard to find all the files that have the word "credit" in the filename. *How many files did you find?*
+Use the `*` wildcard to find all the files that have the word "credit" in the filename.
+*How many files did you find?*
+./credit_cards2.txt
+./credit_cards.txt

 * Use the `more` command to view one of the `credit_cards` files you just discovered.
 (Hint: Type `q` to quit viewing the file.
 Press the `spacebar` to page down.
-Use your keyboard arrows to move up/down.) *What is the date in the file you have viewed?*
+Use your keyboard arrows to move up/down.)
+*What is the date in the file you have viewed?*
+1/15/2015

 * Use the `find` command to search for files more effectively.
 Search the sub-directories under `challenge_files` to find the location of the file named `modi_laboriosam.txt`. *Where is that file located?*
+./tmp/modi_laboriosam.txt

 * Use the `grep` command to search for text within a file.
 Use `grep` on all the `.user` files in `challenge_files` to find which files contain "WA" (the abbreviation for Washington state). *How many files did you find?*
+Britt-Erdman.user:O'Harachester, WA 37261
+Lissie-Strosin.user:Jewessfurt, WA 00816-7241

-* Use the `-r` option of `grep` to *recursively* find the text "Waldo" hidden in a file somewhere under the `challenge_files` directory. *Paste the result showing the file and line where the word "Waldo" shows up.*
+* Use the `-r` option of `grep` to *recursively* find the text "Waldo" hidden in a file somewhere under the `challenge_files` directory.
+*Paste the result showing the file and line where the word "Waldo" shows up.*

+serial-numbers/eaque_molestiae.txt:Ut est maiores quia autem.
+Nisi modi Waldo sed corporis sit explicabo ut est. Et est placeat ea sunt sunt consectetur sunt incidunt.
+Explicabo vel esse blanditiis dolorem culp a non quia.
 ### Pipes and Connecting Commands

 * Sometimes it's useful to output the results of a command to a text file for further analysis, reference, or processing.
 Try running `ls > files.txt`.
 Notice that the file `files.txt` was created.
-View that file using `more`. *What do you see in the `files.txt` file?*
+View that file using `more`.
+*What do you see in the `files.txt` file?* a list of the files in the directory as a txt file

 * Notice that if you run `ls -alh` in the `challenge_files` directory, the files scroll by very quickly.
 Sometimes it would be better to get the results in a paginated format.
-Try running `ls -alh | more`. *Describe what you see when you run `ls -alh | more`.*
+Try running `ls -alh | more`.
+*Describe what you see when you run `ls -alh | more`.*
+I see a list of all the files in the long format that are human readable in the challenge_files directory.

 * Earlier, when you viewed the list of active processes on your devbox using `ps aux`, the list was probably really long.
 You can make this list more manageable by using the pipe (`|`) to filter the results of `ps` using `grep`.
-Run `ps aux | grep <your_username>` to see what processes are running for your specific user. *Paste the list of processes that reference your username here:*
+Run `ps aux | grep <your_username>` to see what processes are running for your specific user. *Paste the list of processes that reference your username here:* cabox      751  0.0  0.2   8816   764 pts/0    S+   18:01   0:00 grep --color=auto olsonem